 Construction vehicle movements are generally acceptable between 9.30am to 4.30pm on weekdays and between 8.00am and 1.00pm on Saturdays).
 If there is a school in the vicinity of the site or on the proposed access and/or egress routes, then deliveries must be restricted to between 9.30am and 3pm on weekdays during term time.
 (Refer to the Guide for Contractors Working in Camden).

 A delivery plan should ensure that deliveries arrive at the correct part of site at the correct time.
-Instructions explaining such a plan should be sent to all suppliers and contractors Consideration should be given to the location of any necessary holding areas for large sites with high volumes of traffic.
+Instructions explaining such a plan should be sent to all suppliers and contractors.
+Consideration should be given to the location of any necessary holding areas for large sites with high volumes of traffic.
 Vehicles must not wait or circulate on the public highway.
 Whilst deliveries should be given set times to arrive, dwell and depart, no undue time pressures should be placed upon the driver at any time.

 a.
 Please provide details of the typical sizes of all vehicles and the approximate frequency and times of day when they will need access to the site, for each phase of construction.
 You should estimate the average daily number of vehicles during each major phase of the work, including their dwell time at the site.
 High numbers of vehicles per day and/or long dwell times may require vehicle holding procedures.